CNugteren/CLTune/README.md

 Examples are included as part of the CLTune distribution.
 They illustrate some more advanced features, such as modifying the thread dimensions based on the parameters and adding user-defined parameter constraints.
 The examples are compiled when providing `-ENABLE_SAMPLES=ON` to CMake (default option).
 The included examples are:

 * `simple.cc` providing a basic example of matrix-vector multiplication
-* `gemm.cc` providing a more advanced and heavily tuned implementation of matrix-matrix multiplication or SGEMM
+* `gemm.cc` providing an advanced and heavily tuned implementation of matrix-matrix multiplication (GEMM)
-* `gemm_annealing.cc` demonstrating an alternative search technique: simulated annealing
+* `conv.cc` providing an advanced and heavily tuned implementation of 2D convolution

+The latter two take optionally command-line arguments.
+The first argument is an integer for the device to run on, the second argument is an integer to select a search strategy (0=random, 1=annealing, 2=PSO, 3=fullsearch), and the third an optional search-strategy parameter.

 Development and tests
 -------------